Child lying: Apparatus and methods for experiment one

 The children were asked two individual sets of questions.
 The first set focused primarily on the actual situation.
 They were asked if they had broken the puppet, if their parents had broken it, or if someone else came into the room and broke the puppet.
 A second experimenter asked a different set of questions that was more hypothetically based than the first set.
 Their questions were designed to simulate a court competence examination.
 The children were told a story and asked questions about it to determine their capacity to comprehend moral values.
-They were also given a hypothetical situation in which the child was told by his parents not to climb a tree.
-Hypothetically the child climbed the tree anyway and was asked if he would lie to his parents.
+They were also given a hypothetical situation in which the child was told by their parents not to climb a tree.
+Hypothetically the child climbed the tree anyway and was asked if they would lie to their parents.

 All of the children were told the definition of a "promise" and then asked to promise to tell the truth for the next set of questioning.
 The children were then asked the same questions they heard in the first set about the broken puppet.
 The children and parents were debriefed after the questions were finished.

 Apparatus and methods for experiment two

 The second experiment had 64 children between the ages of 3 and 11 (along with the children's parents) participate.
 The design of the second experiment was similar to the first but had noticeable modifications to the child absent condition.
 The question task now included a No Competence Examination condition for the second round of questioning.
 Some children in this condition would still have the competence exam and be promised to tell the truth, however some children would not have any prompt to tell the truth for the final round of questioning.
 Also, the puppet was now placed in a high area that the children could not reach.
 Only the parents could possibly break the puppet.
-When the examiner re-entered the room, he would tell the child that he or she would not be blamed for the puppet breaking because it was too high for the child to possibly reach.
+When the examiner re-entered the room, he would tell the child that they would not be blamed for the puppet breaking because it was too high for the child to possibly reach.

 The question task proceeded afterwards.
 For the No Competence Examination condition, the second experimenter repeated the same questions as in the first round.
 The children did not promise to tell the truth.
 The Competence Examination condition was the same as it was for the first experiment.
 The children and parents were debriefed after the questions were completed as in the first experiment.